maniospas/Blombly/docs/index.md

     <br>
     <b> ♻️ Reusable.</b>
     Create <a href="https://www.sciencedirect.com/science/article/pii/S2352220821000778">humanly learnable</a> apis.
-Functions adapt to where they run.
+Functions adapt to the scope where they run.
     <br>
     <b>🚀 Expressive.</b>
     Focus on writing algorithms with automated parallelism.
-Blombly ships with operating system and web tools.
+Blombly ships with operating system, graphics, and web tools.
     <br>
     <b>🦆 Dynamic.</b> Leverage features like duck typing and dynamic inlining.
-Syntax is opinionated to prevent multiple solutions.
     <br>
     <b> 💡 Simple.</b> There are only a few core commands; learn Blombly in an afternoon.